DELETE Statement in SQL

 This is the simplest syntax of using the DELETE SQL statement.

-You should always use WHERE clause in order to remove only specific rows from the table.
+You should use the WHERE clause to remove only specific rows from the table.
 For example:

 DELETE FROM table_name